aharvard/HOFVolunteers/readme.md

 - updates navigation markup for new header styling
 - updates footer markup for new footer styling

+**HOF_Volunteers__PersonalSiteJobListing**
+-  updates markup for job name heading

 **HOF_Volunteers__PersonalSiteJobCalendar**
 -  new file for future work, no updates

 **HOF_Volunteers__PersonalSiteContactInfo**
--  updates markup for job name heading
+-  new file for future work, no updates

 **HOF_Volunteers__PersonalSiteReportHours**
 -  new file for future work, no updates